juxt/yada/manuscript/030_hello.md

 # Example 1: Hello World!

+We took a normal Ring handler, injected it with a mix of radioactive isotopes stolen from the [same secret Soviet atomic research project as ØMQ](http://zguide.zeromq.org/page:all) and bombarded it with near-identical 1950-era cosmic rays, while injecting into it a potent cocktail of powerful steroids.
+As a result, yada's handlers are much more capable than your average Ring handler, and this chapter should demonstrate.

 Let's introduce yada properly by writing some code.
-Let's start with some state, a string: `Hello World!`.
-We'll be able to give an overview of many of yada's features using this simple example.
-For brevity, we'll be using Clojure.
+We'll start with some state, a simple string: `Hello World!`.

 ```clojure
 (require '[yada.yada :refer [yada]])